jani-sha04/expense-pro/README.md

 - **🏷️ Categories**: Categorize expenses (Food, Transport, Entertainment, etc.)
 - **⚡ Fast & Lightweight**: No database or backend server required

-janisha is a good girl
+janisha is a good git

 ## 🚀 Technologies Used